 Children's of Alabama, Birmingham, United States

-Matthew Alexander is Assistant Professor and serves as the UAB Center for Exercise Medicine (UCEM) Education Chair.
+Matthew Alexander is Associate Professor and serves as the UAB Center for Exercise Medicine (UCEM) Education Chair.
 His laboratory focuses on identifying novel epigenetic and genetic regulators of human neuromuscular diseases and generating novel zebrafish models of disease for drug screening purposes.

 The Abigail Wexner Research Institute at Nationwide Children, Dublin, United States